 - Section 1.
 Employees covered by this AGREEMENT as follows shall be compensated for each hour of service in accordance with the schedule in the back of this AGREEMENT. - Section 2.
-The EMPLOYER shall determine the rate of compensation for each employee within the established salary range for their class based upon tenure and quality of performance provided that the EMPLOYER shall have the discretion to grant compensation in excess of the maximum rates shown when the EMPLOYER determines that the performance of any employee warrants any such additional compensation.
-The standard in-range salary rate adjustment (as described in Articles 28 and 38 above) for each year 2019, 2020 and 2021 will be three percent (3%). - Section 3.
+The EMPLOYER shall determine the rate of compensation for each employee within the established salary range for their class based upon tenure and quality of performance provided that the EMPLOYER shall have the discretion to grant compensation in excess of the maximum rates shown when the EMPLOYER determines that the performance of any employee warrants any such additional compensation. - Section 3.
 Any salary adjustment provided for in this AGREEMENT shall commence on the beginning of the first payroll period after which the employee(s) becomes qualified and authorized to receive the adjustment. - Section 4.
 The EMPLOYER shall pay to the UNION or its designee \$.39/hour for each regular hour spent on compensated payroll status by members of the bargaining unit including hours paid as severance in accordance with the provisions of Article 23.
 Such employer payment shall be remitted quarterly to the UNION or its designee.
 Such payment shall be used to provide a dental insurance plan arranged and administered by the UNION. - Section 5.
 At the discretion of the EMPLOYER and in the event the EMPLOYER encounters difficulty with respect to attraction and/or retention of qualified staff in a particular job classification, the parties by mutual agreement, may negotiate a modified salary schedule or other compensation matters for such classification.